openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 A first alternative would be to expose the metric so a customer can create another dashboard outside of the console.

-Another alternative would be to let the customer create is own grafana dashboard and then create the configmap with the exported JSON.
-This require some knowledge about the different metrics and about prometheus query language.
+Another alternative would be to let the customer create his own grafana dashboard and then create the configmap with the exported JSON.
+This requires some knowledge about the different metrics and about prometheus query language.
 This alternative is already possible for the customer.